 Or you can make 2 large and 8 small pieces to have small and large apple turnovers.
 After cutting the dough into 4 equal pieces, keep one side as it is and cut each other 2 squares into 4.(You can use a ruler to be precise, I know my top 4 is not equal but that’s fine, this slight difference doesn’t make a problem while baking. 🙂 )

-I fill each corner of the small squares with almost one tablespoon of apple mixture and fill other 2 squares with almost 3 tablespoons of the mixture.
+You can fill each corner of the small squares with almost one tablespoon of apple mixture and fill the other 2 squares with almost 3 tablespoons of the mixture.
 Then fold one corner over the other.

 Next press the edges with a fork so two sides of the dough will seal.
 Then brush with egg wash(egg yolk+1 teaspoon water).